 Written Warning

-A warning is a written notification that subsequent Code violations will normally result in more severe sanctions.
+A warning is written notification that subsequent Code violations will typically result in more severe sanctions.

 Conduct Probation

-Conduct probation is a written notification of a specified period of review and observation during which the student must demonstrate the ability to comply with University policies; local, state and federal laws; and any other terms or conditions that have been imposed in writing.
+Conduct probation is written notification of a specified period of review and observation during which the student must demonstrate the ability to comply with University policies; local, state, and federal laws; and any other conditions that have been imposed in writing.
 The specific terms of the probation will be determined on a case-by-case basis.
-Further prohibited conduct may result in additional sanctions to be assigned, including, but not limited to, suspension or expulsion.
+Further prohibited conduct may result in additional sanctions to be assigned, including suspension or expulsion.

 Supervised Conduct Probation

-Supervised conduct probation generally requires meetings with a member of Student Affairs or Residence Life at regularly established intervals to monitor progress in behavioral, academic, social, vocational and other areas of the student’s life necessary to strive for overall success at NDSU.
+Supervised conduct probation is written notification of a specified period of review and observation during which the student must demonstrate the ability to comply with University policies and local, state, and federal laws.
+Supervised conduct probation generally requires meetings with a member of Student Affairs or Residence Life at regularly established intervals to monitor progress in behavioral, academic, social, vocational, and other areas of the student’s life.
 The supervisor may assign educational tasks and/or projects as deemed necessary and appropriate to assist the student in personal growth.
-Further prohibited conduct may result in additional sanctions to be assigned, including, but not limited to, suspension or expulsion.
+Further prohibited conduct may result in additional sanctions to be assigned, including suspension or expulsion.

 Conduct Suspension

-Conduct suspension is a written notification of the termination of status as an enrolled student or registered student organization for a specified period of time not to exceed two academic years.
+Conduct suspension is written notification of the termination of status as an enrolled student or registered student organization for a specified period of time not to exceed two academic years.
 In cases of crimes of violence, hate crimes, and/or Title IX related violations, the Vice Provost may specify a longer period of suspension.

-a) A student may not re-enroll during the period of conduct suspension.
+A student may not re-enroll during the period of conduct suspension.

-b) The student’s eligibility for any refund of tuition/fees will be subject to the University’s normal withdrawal policy.
+The student’s eligibility for any refund of tuition/fees will be subject to the University’s normal withdrawal policy.

-c) The notice of conduct suspension will include the conditions for readmission that must be met prior to application for readmission.
-Students may obtain information regarding reactivation from Registration and Records, Ceres Hall, or online through One Stop.
-An interview with a member of the Student Affairs Office staff also will be required prior to acceptance of the student’s application for readmission.
+The notice of conduct suspension will include the conditions for readmission that must be met prior to application for readmission.
+Students may obtain information regarding reactivation from Registration and Records or online through One Stop.
+A meeting with a member of the Student Affairs staff may be required prior to acceptance of the student’s application for readmission.

-d) The student’s transcript will carry a notation “may not register for nonacademic reasons <effective date range>” without further explanation.
-Upon completion of the suspension the notation will be removed by the University.
+The student’s transcript will carry a notation “may not register for nonacademic reasons <effective date range>” without further explanation.
+Upon completion of the suspension, the notation will be removed by the University.

-e) A student who has been suspended must vacate residence life facilities within the time frame established in the written notice of the conduct suspension.
+A student who has been suspended must vacate residence life facilities within the time frame established in the written notice of the conduct suspension.

-f) In addition to being ineligible for enrollment, a student is also ineligible for employment with NDSU.
+In addition to being ineligible for enrollment, a student is also ineligible for employment with NDSU.

-g) There may be other restrictions placed on the suspended student including, but not limited to, restricted access to the entire campus, specified campus facilities, or portions of specified campus facilities.
-The student also may be required to obtain prior written permission from a member of the Student Affairs Office staff before being on any portion of the NDSU campus during the period of suspension.
+There may be other restrictions placed on the suspended student including restricted access to the entire campus, specified campus facilities, or portions of specified campus facilities.
+The student may also be required to obtain prior written permission from a member of the Student Affairs staff before being on any portion of the NDSU campus during the period of suspension.
 Approval is generally granted only to permit a student to conduct business related to the University.

-h) Conduct suspension is a permanent conduct record.
-A permanent record indicates that student conduct files may be retained indefinitely at the discretion of the Vice Provost, but not less than seven (7) years.
+Conduct suspension is a permanent conduct record, which means it may be retained indefinitely at the discretion of the Vice Provost, but not less than seven (7) years.

-i) Student organizations placed on suspension may have all rights and privileges provided by CSO revoked for the duration of their suspension.
-In order to regain all rights and privileges, the student organization is required to comply with and complete any and all sanctions and terms and conditions.
+Student organizations placed on suspension may have all rights and privileges provided by CSO revoked for the duration of their suspension.
+In order to regain all rights and privileges, the student organization is required to comply with and complete any and all sanctions and conditions.

 Conduct Expulsion